Mina-H-Soliman/Embedded-Software-Engineer-Quiz/README.md

 Last I made a simple text based UI to test both functions,  however it was not tested and debugged thouroughly as it is just a means to test the functions easily without having to re-compile the C file

-the example.exe was complite for X64 windows 10
+the example.exe was compliled for X64 windows 10
 both textfiles ResourceNumbers and ResourceCodes should be in the same directory as the .exe or the c file when compiling it